franathan/franathan.github.io/masters_thesis.md

 of the two seals.
 Though Interval 1 has a higher median thickness, the map shows a higher degree of undulation in the shale thickness.
 The center of Interval 1 thins to 30% of the median thickness.
 Interval 2 is much more uniform in its spatial distribution.
-This new information may change the relative risk associated with these two intervals, and it may become more favorable to inject beneath Interval 2 shale.
-Though its median thickness is less than the TST 1 interval, its uniform distribution lowers the risk of leakage.
+This new information may change the relative risk associated with these two intervals, and it may become more favorable to inject beneath the Interval 2 shale.
+Though its median thickness is less than the Interval 1 shale, its uniform distribution lowers the risk of leakage.

 #### Figure 5
 <img src="images/Masters_thesis/Figure_5.png?raw=true"/>